Bayesian nonparametric estimation of the spectral density of a long or intermediate memory Gaussian process: Introduction

 We propose a Bayesian nonparametric approach to the estimation of the spectral density of the stationary Gaussian process based on the true likelihood, without resorting to Whittle's approximation.
 We study the asymptotic properties of our procedure, including consistency and rates of convergence.
-Our study is based on standard tools for an asymptotic analysis of Bayesian approaches, e.g. \citet{ggvdv:01}, i.e. quantities of interest are the prior probability of a small neighborhood around the true spectral density, and some kind of entropy measure for the prior distribution.
-Most technical details differ however, as the observed process is long-range dependent.
+Our study is based on standard tools for an asymptotic analysis of Bayesian approaches [e.g., \citet{ggvdv01}]; that is, quantities of interest are the prior probability of a small neighborhood around the true spectral density, and some kind of entropy measure for the prior distribution.
+Most technical details differ, however, because of the long-range dependence.

-The paper is organised as follows.
-In Section \ref{sec:notations}, we introduce the model and the notations.
-In Section \ref{sec:consG}, we provide a general theorem that states sufficient conditions to ensure consistency of the posterior distribution, and of several Bayes estimators.
-We also introduce the class of FEXP (Fractional Exponential) priors, based on the FEXP representation of \citet{robi:91}, and show that such prior distributions fulfil these sufficient conditions for posterior consistency.
-In Section \ref{sec:rates}, we study the rate of convergence of the posterior in the general case, and specialise our results for the FEXP class.
-Section \ref{sec:proofs} gives the proofs of the main theorems of the two previous Sections.
-Section \ref{sec:Discussion} discusses further research.
-The Appendix contains several technical lemmas.
+The plan is as follows.
+In Section~\ref{secnotations}, we introduce the model and the notation.
+In Section~\ref{secconsG}, we provide a general theorem that states sufficient conditions to ensure consistency of the posterior distribution, and of several Bayes estimators.
+We also introduce the class of FEXP (Fractional Exponential) priors, based on the FEXP representation of \citet{robi91}, and show that such prior distributions fulfill these sufficient conditions for posterior consistency.
+In Section~\ref{secrates}, we study the rate of convergence of the posterior in the general case, and specialize our results for the FEXP class.
+Section~\ref{secproofs} gives the proofs of the main theorems of the two previous sections.
+Section~\ref{secDiscussion} discusses further research.
+The \hyperref [app]{Appendix} and the supplement contain technical lemmas.